How to | 14 Juli 2020

 .

 Both approaches have their pros and cons.
-In general, the NodeId is less clumsy than the BrowsePath, but also less descriptive.
-In this example, we prefer the NodeId and preserve some of the tree structure semantics when we create the MQTT mappings.
+In general, the NodeId is less clumsy, but less descriptive.
+In this example, we prefer the NodeId and recreate the tree structure semantics with the help of MQTT mappings.

 |Variable |NodeId |BrowsePath |AccessLevel |